B2B Lead Generation Platform

 Firmographic Data

-Company-level attributes (industry, size, revenue, geography) used to filter accounts against an ICP.
+Company-level attributes including industry, size, revenue, and geography, used to filter accounts against an ICP.

 Technographic Data